celestebetancur/CQenze/README.md

 ## Tutorial
 -----------------

-See the sample code, Live.cqz
+See the sample code, Live.cqz.

 Choose a word from this list:
 (Every word represents a sample)